 The same goes for women using oral contraceptives to treat symptoms such as acne or heavy periods.
 Though it may help to relieve your symptoms now, it may just be throwing fuel on the fire.
 In the long run, the hormones in oral contraceptives may lead to estrogen dominance and all its associated health risks.

-For both HRT and birth control users, you can try my Adrenal Support for relieving menopausal symptoms and supporting a healthy menstrual cycle.
+For both HRT and birth control users, you can try my Adrenal Support for relieving menopausal symptoms and supporting a healthy menstrual cycle without causing high estrogen levels.
 However, note that this supplement cannot be used as a birth control method.
-See this article for more about birth control.

 Relieve Your Stress